 The Bose TV Speaker is a compact 2.0 setup.
 Although it's quite small, it's designed to be used with a TV thanks to its Optical and HDMI ARC ports.
 Even though it's lacking low bass, its sound profile is more geared towards TV content as it delivers smooth and balanced mids, which results in fairly clear and present vocals.
-It has a bit of a bright sound that some users may prefer, especially for listening to jazz.
 However, it's pretty slim on features.
 There's a dialogue enhancement feature to further improve vocal clarity as well as bass adjustment, but that's about it.
 You can also upgrade the setup down the line with a Bose Bass Module 500 or 700.
-That being said, it's well-equipped for playing your favorite TV shows and you can even stream audiobooks or music from your phone to it using Bluetooth.
+That being said, it's well-equipped for playing your favorite TV shows, and you can even stream audiobooks or music from your phone to it using Bluetooth.

 The Bose TV Speaker is a 2.0 soundbar from Bose's 2020 lineup.
 This manufacturer specializes in soundbars that are simple to set up and can be expanded down the line.
 However, this uniquely small bar is designed specifically to work with a TV as its main sound enhancement feature is dialogue enhancement.
 The Bose TV Speaker competes with the Bose Solo 5, the Sony HT-S100F, and the Sony HT-S200F.

 The Bose TV Speaker is a very small soundbar.
 It looks very sleek as it has a smooth plastic top while its front and sides have a metal grille with fine holes to protect its speakers.

 There are no subwoofers in this setup.
 However, you can purchase the Bose Bass Module 500 or Bose Module 700 to add a subwoofer to the mix.
 Note that they can't be used wirelessly with this bar.
 You need to purchase a connection cable, which is sold separately.